ColbyBrungard/Geoprocess-by-area/README.md

 K. Downslope Distance Gradient - how far downslope does one have to go to descend d meters?, http://onlinelibrary.wiley.com/doi/10.1029/2004WR003130/full.
 This seems like it could be useful for modeling soil depth, probably in humid environments, but after testing it (with d (distance) = 5, the resolution of the DEM) I found that I couldn't determine what the spatial pattern was.
 I also found that it wasn't continious so that after 5=m the calculation would start again resulting in a 'chunky' pattern.
 Even if this was a usuful covariate it would produce patterns (in the soil maps) that would (I feel) be incorrect.

+L. Slope height.
+This appears to be the inverse of valley depth, but I didn't find it very useful because I found that both ridges and valley bottoms had approximatley the same values and just didn't seem logical.

+M. Local, Upslope and downslope curvature. https://www.sciencedirect.com/science/article/pii/009830049190048I.
+Decided against using using these because these are the "the distance weighted average local curvature in a cell's upslope contributing area" (http://www.saga-gis.org/saga_tool_doc/2.2.7/ta_morphometry_26.html) and I couldn't figure out why local curvature using the weighted average upslope (and downslope) curvature would be all that useful for digital soil mapping.
+Also, they were highly correlated with cross curvature and seemed fairly redundant.
+N. Local curvature was highly correlated with cross and longitudinal curvature.

+N. Curvatures: Tangential curvature.
+Same as Plan curvature.
+General curvature.
+Highly correlated with cross curvature and I don't understand general curvaure like I do cross curvature.

 ## Authors